James Jamerson

-James Lee Jamerson (January 29, 1936 – August 2, 1983) was an American bass player.
-He was the uncredited bassist on most of the Motown Records hits in the 1960s and early 1970s (Motown did not list session musician credits on their releases until 1971), and is now regarded as one of the most influential bass players in modern music history.
+James Lee Jamerson (January 29, 1936 – August 2, 1983) was an American bassist.
+He was the uncredited bassist on most of the Motown Records hits in the 1960s and early 1970s (Motown did not list session musician credits on their releases until 1971), and is now regarded as one of the greatest and most influential bass players in modern music history.
 He was inducted into the Rock and Roll Hall of Fame in 2000.
 As a session musician he played on twenty-three Billboard Hot 100 number-one hits, as well as fifty-six R&B number-one hits.

-In its special issue "The 100 Greatest Bass Players" in 2017, Bass Player magazine ranked Jamerson number one and the most influential bass guitarist.
+In its special issue "The 100 Greatest Bass Players" in 2017, Bass Player magazine ranked Jamerson number one and called him the most important and influential bass guitarist.
 In 2020, Rolling Stone magazine ranked Jamerson number one in its list of the 50 greatest bassists of all time.

 Early life

 A native of Edisto Island, South Carolina, he was born to James Jamerson Sr. and Elizabeth Bacon.
 He was raised in part by his grandmother who played piano, and his aunt who sang in church choir.
 As a child he was a competent piano player and performed in public.
 He briefly played the trombone.
 As a teenager he was a reserved person, and passionate about music.
 He listened to gospel, blues and jazz music on the radio.